botany9747/notes-mini-app/README.md

 ## Local Development Quickstart

 1. install [ngrok](https://ngrok.com/)
-1. clone this repo
+1. clone this repo with `git clone`
-1. `npm run dev` in the root directory of this repo This will start a local HTTP server that you will be able to use
+1. install the dependencies with `npm install`
+1. start the local HTTP server with `npm run dev`
-1. `ngrok http 5173`
+1. expose your local HTTP server to the internet with `ngrok http 5173`

-This will expose your local HTTP server to the internet and give you an HTTPS URL that you can give to @BotFather.
+ngrok will give you an HTTPS URL that you can give to @BotFather.
+Don't forget to add `/notes-mini-app/` at the end.

 ## Before you start